Introducing Warmaster

 In a few instances the rules will also ask you to roll a ‘D3’.
 This is simply a convenient way of referring to a random roll of between 1 and 3 achieved by rolling a normal D6 and halving the score rounding up.
 So, a D3 roll of 1–2 = 1, 3–4 = 2, and 5–6 = 3.

-Rulers & Tape Measures
+Rulers & tape measures

 In the Warmaster game, units move across the battlefield by a measured distance.
 When troops shoot it will be necessary to measure to ensure that they are in range.
 All distances are given in centimetres.
 We recommend that players purchase one or more retractable tape measures for measuring distances.